 Recording: by ingestion

-Deficiency symptoms: among other things, disturbed thyroid function, susceptibility to infections, sleep disorders
+Deficiency symptoms: including impaired thyroid function, susceptibility to infections, sleep disorders

-Food: Brazil nuts, fresh porcini mushrooms, oatmeal, buckwheat
+Food: Brazil nuts, fresh porcini mushrooms, oat flakes, buckwheat

 What is the best way to absorb selenium?

 Selenium is one of the nutrients that is very well absorbed by the body.
-For optimal absorption, it is important that you neither take too little, nor too much selenium.
+For optimal absorption, it is important that you neither consume too little nor too much selenium.
 In this respect, selenium is similar to other nutrients such as Iodine or Ironwhich also have both a minimum and a maximum intake recommendation.

-The Selenium content in food strongly depends on soils.
+The Selenium content in food depends heavily on the soil.
 Selenium-rich soils also produce selenium-rich plants.
-This unfortunately often makes selenium intake an estimation.
-Most soils in Europe are unfortunately rather poor in selenium.
-An exception is Finland, because the soil there is specifically enriched with selenium.2 Other selenium-rich soils can be found overseas in Canada and the USA.
-Unfortunately, this is not optimal from an ecological point of view.
+Unfortunately, this means that selenium intake is often an estimate.
+Unfortunately, most soils in Europe are rather poor in selenium.
+Finland is an exception, because the soil there is specifically enriched with selenium.2 Other selenium-rich soils can be found overseas in Canada and the USA.
+Unfortunately, this is not ideal from an ecological point of view.

 Good to know: Selenium-rich soils such as those in Finland, Canada and the USA are the basis for particularly selenium-rich foods.